 The dynamic electric mountain bike has cadence and torque sensors built into the motor, and kid-specific geometry, plus enhanced safety features.

-Its motor has a FAZUA drive system that offers three different levels of pedal-assist, which is more than most kids’ e-bikes.
+Its mid-drive motor has a FAZUA drive system that offers three different levels of pedal-assist, which is more than most kids’ e-bikes.

 One of the biggest reasons that the woom UP 5 is so pricy is its lightweight design and aluminum frame.
-The superlight material includes sports butted hydroformed tubes, a long wheelbase, and a flat steering angle designed specifically for kids shredding the mountain bike trail.
+The superlight material includes butted hydroformed tubes, a long wheelbase, and a flat steering angle designed specifically for kids shredding the mountain bike trail.
 There is even a curved top tube that allows for quick and easy dismounts.

 See more: Best Mountain Bikes For Kids